 In essence; I help entrepreneurs and small business owners see that they have already generated an enormous amount of content ready for sharing just by going about their every-day life in their business.
 I help them to empty their head of all the words and stories that they have been collecting over time and take away the overwhelm of writing it all down to create meaningful content.

-If you are stuck for ideas about what to write about for your business blog, newsletter, or website, I offer a 1-hour complimentary discovery session to “discover” whether I can help you, and you can book these right here.
+If you are stuck for ideas about what to write about for your business blog, newsletter, or website, I offer a 30 minute complimentary discovery call to “discover” whether I can help you, and you can book these right here.

 Join me next time when I will be sharing with you everything about how the Courageous Women feature interview came to be, and how it has become a staple offering from Being Truly Me.